- Timo Budarz

 Centrifugal (not Centripetal) Force

-Many physics textbooks make a strong statement about the virtual (not real) nature of the centrifugal force, which is the one that you feel pushes you outward as you travel in circular motion - as when rounding a corner in a car.
-They tell you that the centrifugal force doesn't actually exist.
-While it's true that in the coordinate system of the road the centrifugal force doesn't exist, in your accelerated reference frame (inside the car) it is very real and is indistinguishable from gravity.
-It is real because you can measure it with accelerometers or force probes or any of the tools commonly used in physics labs.
+In this centrifuge a technician places test tubes.
+Each of the tube holders sits vertically when at rest, but as the centrifuge rotates, the individual buckets holding the tubes swing outward on pivots.
+At very high rotation rates the tops of the test tubes will all be facing the center of the centrifuge because the outside edge will effectively be "down" to them.
+Many physics textbooks make a strong statement about the virtual (not real) nature of the centrifugal force, which is the one makes these test tubes swing outward, or the one that you feel pushes you outward as you round a corner in a car.
+These books tell you that the centrifugal force doesn't actually exist.
+While it's true that in the coordinate system of the road the centrifugal force doesn't exist, in your accelerated reference frame (inside the car) it is very real and is in fact indistinguishable from a new source of gravity!
+I maintain that it is real because you can measure it with accelerometers or force probes or any of the tools commonly used in physics labs.
 Why do you feel pushed toward the right side of a car when it turns left?
-Based on our previous studies, in the non-accelerated refernce frame of the earth, your centripetal acceleration is directed toward the center of the circular path (left) and is given by The effective gravity that you feel while being inside the accelerating car is made up of the opposite of this vector plus earth's gravitational field, or Inside the car where you feel this, things do in fact slide to the outside of the car because gravity acquires an additional outward radial component.
+Based on our previous studies, in the non-accelerated refernce frame of the earth, your centripetal acceleration is directed toward the center of the circular path (left) and is given by The argument in that reference frame is that your body wants to go in a straight line (Newton's first law) and the car beneath you is turning left.
+This makes you strike the right side of the car.
+But we don't experience that from a non-accelerated reference frame as an outsider to our own lives.
+From our vantage point inside the car it feels like some new form of gravity is pulling us rightward.
+The effective gravity that you feel while being inside the accelerating car is made up of the opposite of the centripetal acceleration vector above plus earth's gravitational field, or Inside the car where you feel this, things do in fact slide to the outside of the car because gravity acquires an additional outward radial component.
 This principle is used to design centrifuges, or rotating devices used to separate fluids based on density.
 In a cup resting on a table, the denser fluids eventually find their way to the bottom of a cup - as when you mix oil and water.
 However, if the fluids don't flow very quickly or if there is only a subtle difference in density then we'd need stronger gravity to cause them to separate.
 With the goal of making stronger gravity in mind, such fluids are placed in rapidly spinning vessels and can experience hundreds or thousands of times earth's gravity toward the outside of the spinning centrifuge.
 The densest materials end up on the outside edge and the least dense closest to the center.

 When you ride a bicycle or a motorcycle, to stay balanced means to keep the contact patch, where the rubber meets the road, directly beneath your center of mass.
 However, when rounding a turn you must lean.
 As the rider, there is a clear sensation of being pushed outward by the centrifugal force.
 This is because to the rider there is a component of effective gravity pointing outward that has a magnitude exactly equal to the centripetal force, but in the opposite direction.
 How then should we find the required lean angle for a given turn?
 Simple!
 Effective gravity tells us which way is 'down'.
 The wheels need to be under you in that direction.
 Look at the diagram below.
 From the angle we can easily see the connection between gravity, the centripetal acceleration and the lean angle.